Authorizer Core

 - Using JWT bearer token as part of

 On successful login, Authorizers server sends HTTP cookie to the browser.
-Client applications can use credentials:
+Client applications can use credentials: include option in fetch for further authorization.
+Users don't need to save this cookie in localStorage or sessionStorage.
+This helps us prevent XSS or CSRF attack.

 Why Golang?